 Standing close to your subject will decrease your depth of field.
 Moving further away will increase it.
 The same rule holds with how close the subject is to the background.
 If you want your background to be outside of the depth of field, our best bet is to get your subject away from the background.
 Don’t be afraid to have plenty of space there.

 Using a wide lens will give you a greater depth of field (think 50mm or smaller – standing close to your subject).
 A longer lens (think 200mm – standing far back and zooming in) will shrink your depth of field.

 All three of these factors can work together to adjust your depth of field and focal range.
 I’ve created this handy reference chart that you can clip and keep in your camera bag to glance at as you go.

 The very best way to learn how these all work together and how to make quick adjustments on the fly is to PRACTICE, PRACTICE, PRACTICE!
-Don’t be afraid to use your pet or a toy or any stable object to practice how each of these factors work.
+Don’t be afraid to use your pet or a toy or any stable object to practice how each of these factors works.

 If you have any questions, please comment below!
 I’m happy to help!

 I would love to know how I can improve this blog for my readers.
 Please take a moment to fill out THIS ANONYMOUS SURVEY.
 Thank you for your help!